Nintex Rolls Out Critical Process Management and Automation Training Programs for Operations, IT and Process Professionals

 Designed for the global Nintex Community, Nintex University offers participants valuable digital process automation knowledge and an opportunity to expand their technical skills with online and onsite training courses and certifications

-LONDON, Jan.
-8, 2020 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the worldwide availability of Nintex University, a program of convenient training courses and certifications for Nintex Community members to optimise their process management and process automation investments.
+MELBOURNE, Australia, Jan.
+9, 2020 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the worldwide availability of Nintex University, a program of convenient training courses and certifications for Nintex Community members to optimise their process management and process automation investments.
 Nintex University is structured for both business and technical roles to quickly implement the Nintex Process Platform and accelerate enterprise-wide digital transformation.

 Through Nintex University, the Nintex global community will easily access training and earn certifications through a variety of convenient formats including on-demand online courses for self-paced learning, real-time programs led by online instructors, and in-person training delivered on-site at any organisation.
 All these programs are designed to accelerate usage of Nintex's powerful and easy-to-use capabilities, including Nintex Promapp®, Nintex Forms, Nintex Mobile Apps, Nintex Workflow, Nintex RPA, Nintex Drawloop DocGen® and Nintex Sign™ powered by Adobe Sign and help organisations easily migrate historical on-premises Nintex workflow implementations to the cloud.